Skip to main content

 We support all people, families and caregivers living with rare diseases, this Rare Disease Day and every day

-Dyne Therapeutics is focused on advancing innovative, potentially life-transforming therapeutics for people living with genetically driven muscle diseases.
+Dyne Therapeutics is discovering and advancing potentially life-transforming therapeutics for people living with genetically driven neuromuscular diseases.

 FAQ